Ali Pasha’s Bridge

 ali pasha's bridge

 One of his accomplishments was the commissioning of a large aqueduct system.
-This was during the early 19th century when the Gjirokaster water service was nonexistent.
-When Ali Pasha realized this, he built aqueducts to feed the Gjirokaster Castle with water from the nearby Mount Sopot.
+This was during the early 19th century, when the Gjirokaster water service was nonexistent.
+When Ali Pasha realized this, he planned and executed the building of aqueducts to feed the Gjirokaster Castle with water from the nearby Mount Sopot.

 If you want a more comprehensive history of the bridge, you can look at joining a guided walking tour that includes Ali Pasha Bridge in its itinerary.